looker-open-source/sdk-codegen/README.md

 ```

 **Note:** If you're unable to download the API specification file because you're using an instance of Looker that is self-signed and errors are thrown, you can explicitly turn off SSL verification by putting `verify_ssl=false` in the `looker.ini` file configuration section.

+### Using the Legacy generator

+To generate a language currently not supported by Looker's SDK code generator with the OpenAPI generator:

+- configure the desired language in [`codeGenerators.ts`](packages/sdk-codegen/src/codeGenerators.ts).

+- use `yarn legacy` to call the OpenAPI generator.
+This will use the OpenAPI generator to output files to the `./api/*` path

 ### Additional scripts